1. Getting Started - Prepare for the repair

 5. Remove Dipstick - Access point for transmission fluid

-6. Fix Minor Leaks - Easy way to tackle minor trans. fluid leaks
+6. Fix Minor Leaks - Easy way to tackle minor transmission fluid leaks

 7. Replace Dipstick - Put the dipstick / cap back in place